gskielian/Microwave-Automation/README.md

 Microwave-Automation
 ====================

-Using a relay-controlled microwave to evaluate the suitability of pyserial for certain applications.
+Using a relay-controlled microwave to evaluate the suitability of pyserial for robotic and data-logging applications.